by-student-2017/QM2Thermo/README.md

 | Other parameter changes| No deletion needed (`parameter.txt`) | Changes in `parameter.txt` alone will trigger recalculation automatically. |

 > Note: Calculations will only run if the corresponding result files are not present.

 ---

+## How to develop it further?
+- This is the Seebeck_analysis.f90 part.
+The other code is highly complete and will rarely need to be rewritten.
+There is room for improving the efficiency of generate_stencil.f90 for HCP, but the cost of writing the code is high, so we do not recommend it outside of the original developer.
+- Regarding the Seebeck_analysis.f90 section, the seebeck_coefficient and get_tau functions at the end of the main section are important.
+If you trace the get_tau function back, you will find the part that calculates the relaxation time using Matthiessen's rule, so please further improve the relaxation time here.
+- Currently, we are only using Phonon DOS, but if we use the Phonon distribution and data at each q-point of Phonon, we can achieve further improvement.
+- Another method would be to use only the chemical potential data in apot.dat and change the Fermi level using BoltzTraP or similar to use only a portion of it, as shown in the figure.

+---